What is the Volunteer Emergency Services Equipment Program (VESEP)?

 - Other eligible volunteer emergency services groups as defined in the Emergency Management Manual Victoria.

-- almost $9.8 million for volunteer Country Fire Authority brigades
+- more than $10 million for volunteer CFA brigades

-- more than $2.1 million for State Emergency Service units
+- more than $2.3 million for Victoria State Emergency Service units